 Tangible Personal Property Gift Acceptance Policy

 The LCSC Foundation is the conduit for the acceptance of gifts that benefit the Lewis-Clark State College (LCSC).
-The LCSC Foundation may accept non-cash gifts if the item can be used to support the College mission of education.
+The LCSC Foundation may accept non-cash gifts if the item can be used to support the College's mission of education.

 Tangible personal property may be considered a gift in kind.
-Tangible personal property includes but is not limited to paintings, watercolors, prints, drawings, sculpture, ceramics, furniture, decorative arts, antiques, textiles, carpets, silver, books, historical memorabilia, antiquities, ethnographic art, collectibles, gems and jewelry.
+Tangible personal property includes but is not limited to paintings, watercolors, prints, drawings, sculpture, ceramics, furniture, decorative arts, antiques, textiles, carpets, silver, books, historical memorabilia, antiquities, ethnographic art, collectibles, gems, and jewelry.
 Machinery and equipment and other items classified as personal property are all intended for inclusion.

-A recommendation for acceptance of a tangible personal property donation may be made by Deans, Directors, Department heads, or other authorized officers.
+A recommendation for acceptance of a tangible personal property donation may be made by Deans, Directors, Department Heads, or other authorized officers.
 Tangible personal property donations will be accepted by the Foundation Executive Director.
 A recommendation for acceptance is made using the LCSC Foundation Tangible Personal Property Gift Acceptance Form.